 Above: Kite-flying at Sandbanks Provincial Park

-When I was a kid my parents took us camping every summer and one of our favourite things to do was to go hiking in the woods with my dad.
+When I was a kid my parents took us camping every summer.
 If you’re looking for outdoor adventures, then definitely check out Ontario parks, where you can find everything from a sedate stroll along a boardwalk around Crawford Lake to a Wolf Howl in Algonquin Park.

 Love swimming?
 Explore our beaches (Sauble Beach and Wasaga Beach are two of the biggies).